MichelD21/Simple-NoC-based-System/README.md

     VGA:
         The VGA works in two stages:
-            -> When the device is able to draw, the VGA disables memory writing and draws a full screen with the present memory image.
+            -> When the device is able to draw, the VGA IP disables memory writing and draws on the screen using the present memory image.
             During this stage the NoC is stalled if there any active packet transmissions to the VGA.
-            -> The VGA enables memory writing when it is not able to draw These stages switch between each other during normal VGA operation.
+            -> The VGA IP stops drawing and enables memory writing.
+        These stages switch between each other during normal VGA operation.

         VGA's packet frame is as follows: